 Chocolate and chilies

 Chilies originated in Mexico but spread throughout the Americas, and after 1492 quickly throughout the world.
 Columbus called them “peppers” since the flavor was similar to that of black pepper.
 They are commonly divided into bell peppers, sweet peppers and hot peppers.
-Chilies were introduced to India by the Portuguese in the 1500s, and are today indispensable ingredients in Indian cuisine.
+Chilies were introduced to India by the Portuguese in the 1500s.
+Today they are an indispensable ingredients in Indian cuisine.
 The Thais make a distinction between prik meaning “chili” and prik thai, which is the name for the indigenous black pepper.
-Prik is essential to all Thai cooking, just as no Indonesian food is possible without sambal, a mixture of chilies, shrimp paste, fish sauce, garlic, ginger, spring onion and lime juice.
+Prik is essential to all Thai cooking, just as no Indonesian food is possible without sambal, a mixture which includes chilies, shrimp paste, fish sauce, garlic, ginger, spring onion and lime juice.
 Berbere and mitmita are similar chili-based spice-mixes popular in Ethiopia whereas Tunisians use harissa.
-In Hungary, chilies, known as paprika, are the national spice.
+In Hungary, paprika is the national vegetable.

 15 Minute History, “The Precolumbian civilizations of Mesoamerica”